Campfire Potatoes in Foil Packet

 Labeled photo of ingredients to make campfire potatoes

-How to Make Campfire Potatoes
+How to Make Campfire Potatoes in Foil

-Prepare the Potatoes.
-Coat a large piece of heavy duty aluminum foil, or a double thickness of regular foil with olive oil or cooking spray.
-Spread the potatoes and onion onto the foil, sprinkle with salt and pepper and toss to coat.
-Spread the pieces of butter over the potatoes and onions.
+• Assemble the foil packs.
+Next, add the sliced potatoes and onion to the middle of the foil.
+Sprinkle with salt and pepper, and toss to coat.
+Drop the pieces of butter over the potatoes and onions.

 Small bowl of Foil Pack Potatoes and onions sprinkled with chives and paprika